 My background is in IT and accounting and I spent many years working for different companies in Utah, Connecticut, and Massachusetts.
 In the middle of my career I had a brief stint as an investigative reporter and this taught me that I had a knack for government scatology.
-Here are some of the more unusual things that I discovered in our dirty little city:
+Here are some of the more unusual things I’ve uncovered in our dirty little city:

 - Our utility rates were about 18 percent higher than the norm

-- Some utility revenues were being used to subsidize the city’s money-losing rodeo
+- Utility revenues were being siphoned off to subsidize the city’s money-losing special events (ex. rodeo)

-- Possible election fraud by the city’s chief election officer
+- Possible election fraud by the city recorder who is also the city’s chief election officer

 - Sloppy government accounting of bond monies